jeremyaunga/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays a confused smiley
+display content of a given file